sakshimahesh/AI-Virtual-Assistant-deep-learning-neural-networks-and-NLP/README.md

 Natural language processing: nltk package

 Template for your "intenttss.json' you could create your own, catering your needs.

-Note: Training data is a very time consuming process
+Note: Training data is a very time consuming process.